 In 1980, the Israeli Parliament declared the City of Jerusalem to be the undivided, eternal capital of the State of Israel, established as such by King David almost 3,000 years earlier.
-Protest erupted in many corners of the international community - and the thirteen nations who maintained embassies in Jerusalem closed their doors.
+Protest erupted in many corners of the international community and the 13 nations that maintained embassies in Jerusalem closed their doors.
 In response, the Christian world joined together and founded the International Christian Embassy Jerusalem.
 The goal was simple: to speak words of comfort and support to Israel in recognition of the significance of Jerusalem to the Jewish people.

-Jerusalem has been a central focus of Judaism for more than three millennia:
+Jerusalem has been a central focus of Judaism for more than three millennia.

-- Jews have maintained a continuous presence in Jerusalem for more than 3,000 years - and have been the majority religious group in the city for the last 150 years.
+- Jews have maintained a continuous presence in Jerusalem for more than 3,000 years and have been the majority religious group in the city for the last 150 years.

 - There are nearly 700 mentions of Jerusalem in the Hebrew Bible.

-Jews, Christians, and Muslims alike suffered when Jordan controlled East Jerusalem:
+Jews, Christians, and Muslims alike suffered when Jordan controlled East Jerusalem.

 - Jordan's restrictive laws on Christian institutions led to a dramatic decline in the holy city's Christian population by more than half—from 25,000 in 1948 to 11,000 in 1967.

 - Israeli Christians were only permitted to visit their holy sites once a year, on Christmas.